craigburke/angular-template-asset-pipeline/README.md

 AngularJs Template Asset-Pipeline
 ================================

-The Grails `angular-template-asset-pipeline` is an [Asset Pipeline](http://www.github.com/bertramdev/asset-pipeline) module that provides angular template precompiler support for Gradle and Grails projects.
+The `angular-template-asset-pipeline` is an [Asset Pipeline](http://www.github.com/bertramdev/asset-pipeline) module that provides angular template precompiler support for Gradle and Grails projects.

 ## Getting started
 Make sure your templates are contained within a **templates** folder and have the file extension **.tpl.htm**